The Basics of Flat Track Roller Derby

 - A player cannot block with extended arms or elbows.

 - If a player commits an infraction, such as an illegal block or unsportsmanlike conduct, penalties are awarded.
-A penalty requires the player to serve one minute in the penalty box.
+A penalty requires the player to serve 30 SECONDS in the penalty box.

 - Quad skates, helmets, mouth guards, wrist guards, elbow pads and knee pads are required.